c2m2-asia/kathmandu/_posts/2020-04-28-workforce-needs.md

 ### FINANCIAL NEEDS
-{% maincolumn 'assets/img/charts/FinancialNeedsMultiple.png' '' %}
+{% maincolumn 'assets/img/charts/FinancialNeedsMultiple.png' '<b>Which of the following forms of financial support will help you minimize the effects of the pandemic?</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}

 ### HEALTH RELATED NEEDS
-{% maincolumn 'assets/img/charts/HealthNeedsMultiple.png' '' %}
+{% maincolumn 'assets/img/charts/HealthNeedsMultiple.png' '<b>Which of the following forms of health related support will help you minimize the effects of the pandemic?</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}

 ### PROFESSIONAL NEEDS
-{% maincolumn 'assets/img/charts/ProfessionalNeedsMultiple.png' '' %}
+{% maincolumn 'assets/img/charts/ProfessionalNeedsMultiple.png' '<b>Which of the following forms of professional development support will help you minimize the effects of the pandemic?</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}